urbanopt/urbanopt.github.io/developer_resources/known_issues.md

  1. URBANopt CLI users may see 2 lines of warning regarding `DEVELOPER_NREL_KEY`.
 This does not affect operation in any way.
 A future patch will remove the warning.

  1. Some users may experience issues with running the CLI from within the project directory.
 Try moving to a higher directory and using absolute paths to the feature_file (-f) and scenario CSV (-s).

+ 1. Many warnings get printed to the terminal when calling the URBANopt CLI from inside your project directory.
+The work-around to avoid these warnings is to move outside the project directory and use absolute paths when calling URBANopt commands.
+A hypothetical example: `uo -r -s ~/user/uo-project-directory/baseline_scenario.csv -f ~/user/uo-project-directory/example_project.json`